Will Legislation Stop the Reassessments?

 - ultimately to set forth their recommendations for how to improve the system of property tax reassessments in Pennsylvania.

-With these ambitious objectives, I was intrigued to review the results of this seemingly extensive study.
+With these ambitious objectives, we were moved to review the results of this seemingly extensive study.
 Would this Task Force be able to solve a complicated issue that has plagued Pennsylvania lawmakers and taxing entities alike for years?
 Unsurprisingly, the results were disappointing.

 Each of the stated objectives was included in this study.
 The Task Force explained their findings for each objective, and ultimately stated what their recommendation was.
 The recommendation for each of these objectives read almost identically, in stating that “The Task Force recommends that its members continue to work with the Local Government Committee and Finance Committee of the House of Representatives as a work group to further develop…”

-In short, there were no practical suggestions on how to change and/or improve the current reassessment system in Pennsylvania.
+In short, there were no practical suggestions on how to change and/or improve the current Allegheny County assessment system.
 Instead, the Task Force repeatedly states that one standard across the state is not practical because of the differing “property inventories, geography and economic conditions.”

 Get Ready For More Politics, Not Results.

-Even if House Bill 2137 is signed into law, I do not believe that it will stop the reassessments in Allegheny County.
-I cannot imagine Judge Wettick overturning the results of 60,000+ hearings because the legislators say they might have a future plan.
-Nor should they stop the reassessments.
-If reassessments occur regularly in Allegheny County, the shock value of these huge increases in assessment values will eventually be avoided, and the assessment values will be more equitable to property owners across the County.
+Even if House Bill 2137 is signed into law, we do not believe that it will stop the Allegheny County assessments.
+We cannot imagine Judge Wettick overturning the results of 60,000+ hearings because the legislators say they might have a future plan — nor should they stop the Allegheny County assessments.
+If Allegheny County assessments occur regularly, the shock value of these huge increases in assessment values will eventually be avoided, and the assessment values will be more equitable to property owners across the county.

 This is not a perfect system, but it is disingenuous for politicians to be advocating for a system which has already been declared unconstitutional by the Pennsylvania Supreme Court and at the same time provide no better solutions for the residents of Allegheny County.

-If you have any questions about Allegheny County property assessments or real estate in Pennsylvania, please feel free to call attorneys Nicole Hauptman or Noah Paul Fardo for help at (412) 802.6666 or email us at firstname.lastname@example.org.
+If you have any questions about Allegheny County property assessments or real estate in Pennsylvania, please feel free to contact us for a free consultation.